Overview

 Google OAuth YouTube Channel Errors

-When using Google OAuth, if the user’s YouTube channel does not exist, the API will return an error witherror = 'YOUTUBE_CHANNEL_NOT_FOUND'
+When using Google OAuth, if the user’s YouTube channel does not exist, the API will return an error witherror = 'YOUTUBE_CHANNEL_NOT_FOUND'.
+This typically happens when:

 - The user has never created a YouTube channel